 Manchester has been producing radical individuals for centuries.
 The city has a large alumni of artists, activists and politicians who’ve made their way into the history books by thinking differently and speaking out.
-Explore the houses of Manchester’s infamous Suffragette, Emmeline Pankhurst as well as one of the city’s notable authors, Elizabeth Gaskell.
+Explore the home of one of Manchester’s canonical authors in this guided tour of Elizabeth Gaskell’s house.

-It is then a short walk to the Pankhurst Centre.
-As well as telling the story of the suffrage movement, this iconic site of women’s activism is now also home to Manchester Women’s Aid, a charity that provides much needed services for domestic abuse survivors.
-You will see the building in which the first meeting of the Women’s Social and Political Union took place.
+If you’re keen to make a day of tours, it is only a short walk to the Pankhurst Centre.
+This heritage site of women’s suffrage is an iconic site of women’s activism.
+It is now also home to Manchester Women’s Aid, a charity that provides much needed services for domestic abuse survivors.
+You can see the building in which the first meeting of the Women’s Social and Political Union took place.

 Tours of Elizabeth Gaskell’s house last around two hours including refreshments.
 They’re led by knowledgeable and charismatic guides who’s passion for Ms Gaskell’s work is evident in their tour.